yikang4570/DLC_FILTER_PIPELINE/README.md

 <br>

 #### SIMPLE JUPYTER NOTEBOOK USER INTERFACE
-A simple Jupyter notebook interface is provided for easily running this pipeline:
+A simple Jupyter notebook interface `DLC_PIPELINE.ipynb` is provided for easily running this pipeline:

 The first cell does the following in a single run:
 1. Loads data into the manager object